wkaisertexas/tiktok-uploader/README.md

 # Installation

-A perquisite to using this program is the installation of a [Selenium-compatible](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) web browser.
+A prequisite to using this program is the installation of a [Selenium-compatible](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) web browser.
 [Google Chrome](https://www.google.com/chrome/) is recommended.

 <h2 id="macos-windows-and-linux">MacOS, Windows and Linux</h2>